akemin-dayo/simject/README.md

 1. Place your dynamic libraries and accompanying property lists inside `/opt/simject` to load them in the iOS Simulator.
 Do not delete `simject.plist` and `simject.dylib`.

-2. Inside the `bin` subdirectory, you will find the `resim` command-line tool.
-Execute it to cause booted iOS Simulator(s) to respring and to be able to load tweaks.
+2. Execute `resim` command-line tool to make booted iOS Simulator(s) respring and be able to load tweaks.

 3. IMPORTANT: Please note that you will need to run `resim` every time the iOS Simulator reboots or if SpringBoard crashes by itself.